 Hyperbaric oxygen therapy is an extremely effective therapy for tissues affected by a burn, radiation therapy, or in patients with decreased perfusion or hypoxia.
 Some skin grafts (from a severe burn) or flaps (a graft which is moved and reattached along with the blood vessel that supplies it) may have trouble healing from swelling or poor blood flow.

-Hyperbaric oxygen therapy works to maximize the viability of the compromised tissue, make collagen and reduce the need for re-grafting and repeat flap procedures.
+Hyperbaric oxygen therapy delivered at HyOx works to maximize the viability of the compromised tissue, make collagen and reduce the need for re-grafting and repeat flap procedures.
 The treatment prepares a vascular and cellular tissue within the radiated wound to enable a surgeon to successfully remove damaged tissue or foreign objects from and later reconstruct the wound.